1. Home

 My electric bill is $290/mo

-One of the main perks of owning your system comes from the tax break you get from the Solar Tax Credit and any relevant state-level incentives.
+One perk of owning your system is the tax break you get from the solar tax credit.
 If you’re leasing, that money goes to the solar installer instead.
-They may use some of that money to lower your monthly payments, but they’re going to keep some of it for themselves as well.
+They may use some of that money to lower your monthly payments.

-(Note: This is one of the main reasons to use a solar lease or PPA.
-If you don't have enough tax liability, you can still benefit from tax-based incentives, even if you don't qualify for them yourself.)
+This can also be a compelling reason to choose a solar lease or PPA.
+If you don't have enough tax liability, you can still benefit from tax-based incentives, even if you don't qualify for them yourself.

-The same idea applies to any Solar Renewable Energy Certificates (SREC) you might generate at your home.
-You get some of the value, but the solar company is going to keep some of it as well.
+The same idea applies to any solar renewable energy certificates (SRECs) you might generate at your home.
+You get some of the value, but the solar company is likely to keep some of it as well.

 Any lease agreement applies directly to the house where you currently live.
-You cannot simply remove the panels and move them to a new home.
-That means you have to transfer the lease agreement to the new homeowner, and they might not want to do that.
+You can’t move the panels to a new home.
+You have to transfer the lease agreement to the new homeowner, and they might not want to do that.

-However, the most substantial long-term financial benefits come from owning your solar power system.
-Owning your own solar panels gives you more options, more control, and more long-term potential to maximize your energy savings.
-Thus, if you’re thinking about getting “free” solar panels, you should consider all of your options so that you can make the best financial decision for your family and home.
+On the other hand, owning your own solar panels can give you more control and more long-term potential to maximize your energy savings.
+Considering all of your options can help you make the best decision for you.

 See what solar can do for you: